lzurbriggen/line_geometry_sokol/README.md

 ## Run

+1. `git submodule update --init` to make sure the dependencies are cloned
-1. Build sokol as instructed in `vendor/sokol/README.md`
+2. Build sokol as instructed in `vendor/sokol/README.md`
-2. `odin run ./`
+3. `odin run ./`

 ## Recompile shader